π π π π π π π π π π π

-youtube: where i upload my finished projects at their final and definitive audiovisual expression (music and the visuals that go along with it)
+βbuttons at the bottomβ take you to some places you can find me:πyoutube: where i upload my finished projects at their final and definitive audiovisual expression (music and the visuals that go along with it)

-patreon: where i share my album logs, a type of newsletter that contains works in progress of the project i'm working on at the time, like new music demos, sketches, creative crisis, videos, and overall any idea i have during that part of the project (i really recommend checking them out !)
+π€patreon: my newsletter, where i share news about myself and my work, and also my album logs: a periodic publication that contains works in progress of the project i'm working on at the time, like new music demos, sketches, creative crisis, videos, and overall any idea i have during that part of the project (i really recommend checking them out !)

 i hope you like what i do <3